WordPress/gutenberg/packages/hooks/README.md

 # WP-JS-Hooks

-A lightweight & efficient event manager.
+A lightweight & efficient filter and action manager.

 ### API Usage